 100 Zeus, Prometheus, Athena, and Momus.
 Momus was asked to judge the labors of other gods.
 Momus was jealous and so criticized the work of each.
 Jupiter saw through this and expelled him.

 102 Hermes and Earth.
+(At Zeus’ order, Hermes instructed Earth to allow humans to live and work.)
 Not linked yet

 105 Man’s Years.
 A Man gave animals shelter and in return they gave him their attributes for various ages of his life: headstrong in youth, laborer later, then snappish.